tsellam/tsellam.github.io/_posts/2018-01-13-Secret-Sauce-First-Results.md

 We now present the scores for the Noisemaker dataset:
 {% include figure.html image="/assets/secret-sauce/results_noisemaker.jpg" position="center" caption="Prediction Accuracy for the Noisemaker Dataset" %}

-All the models struggle to make good predictions.
-They perform better than the naive baseline, but the results are not good enough to reconstitute the original sounds.
+We see that the models are better than the baseline, but are they accurate enough?
+After all, if a predictor fails to guess a parameter from the audio, then perhaps a human would do the same mistake and therefore the parameter would not matter in the first place.
+To verify, let us compare the first 15 samples of the test set to the LSTM's predictions:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YLJU9CkSgTs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+We hear that in most cases, the predictor captures the "spirit" of the sound, but it does not get the details right.
+Therefore, our conclusion are mixed: the models do help reverse-engineering the sounds, but the results are not perfect.

 As previously, it seems that classification is slightly less difficult than regression, and that joint models over MFCCs dominate the other approaches.
-But even this method is not accurate enough for practical use.

-To understand what went wrong, we investigated each target variable individually.
+To understand what the predictor got wrong, we investigated each target variable individually.
 We found that almost all models struggle with the parameters related to dynamics and long term properties of the sound (e.g., envelopes and LFOs), which calls for better features.
 Appendix 4 presents more details.

 ### Other Datasets